ASCL Sustainability Conference 2026

 Birmingham City Football Club

-The ASCL Sustainability Conference will be a key event for delegates who lead on or are interested in sustainability within their setting.
+The ASCL Sustainability Conference 2026 combines insight, collaboration and practical action, and is designed specifically for education leaders who lead on or are interested in sustainability within their setting.

-Now in its third year, the conference coincides with World Environment Day and is dedicated to providing schools, colleges, and trusts with the tools and support needed to enable leaders, governors and students to create a lasting sustainable culture.
+You’ll leave with the tools and support needed to enable leaders, governors and students create a lasting sustainable culture.

 NB In keeping with the conference theme and message around sustainability, all refreshments will be vegetarian.